 “Families usually know what’s in their children’s best interest, but poverty and discrimination may limit parents’ potential to be the best they can be for their young children.
 With this Campaign, we want to influence policies and public spending on early childhood development in a way that is informed by evidence, and the views and experiences of parents themselves.
 Public investment can and should support and empower families and their young children.” - Jana Hainsworth, Eurochild Secretary General.

 The Campaign will run in 9 countries across Europe (Bulgaria, Hungary, France, Finland, Ireland, Portugal, Serbia, Spain, Romania) under the leadership of national coordinators, who will help create broad coalitions of national partners for stronger campaigns at the national level.

 Three ISSA Member organizations are among the National Coordinators: Trust for Social Achievement (Bulgaria), Ensemble for Early Childhood Education (France), and the Step by Step Center for Education and Professional Development (Romania).

 Do you want to learn more about the First Years First Priority campaign’s vision, strategy, and resources?
 Visit their website.

 Do you want to stay updated about the latest news and developments in the Campaign?
 Subscribe to the Newsletter.

-Eurochild is a network of almost 200 member organisations from 35 European countries working with and for children throughout Europe, striving for a society that respects the rights of children.
+Eurochild is a network of almost 200 member organizations from 35 European countries working with and for children throughout Europe, striving for a society that respects the rights of children.

-European Public Health Alliance (EPHA) is Europe’s leading NGO alliance advocating for better health and made up of public health NGOs, patient groups, health professionals and disease groups.
+European Public Health Alliance (EPHA) is Europe’s leading NGO alliance advocating for better health and is made up of public health NGOs, patient groups, health professionals, and disease groups.

 Roma Education Fund (REF) wants to close the gap in educational outcomes between Roma and non-Roma by supporting policies and programs which ensure quality education for Roma, including the desegregation of education systems.